CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 Wait .. wut?? :)

-Ah, I see, you have a GUID?
-In that case it's:
+I see, you have a GUID?
+In that case:

 `Asset levelData = thisIsYourGuid;`

-Likewise if you already have an asset object instance:
+Or if you already have an instance loaded:

 `Asset levelData = yourAssetObject;`

-My name is CodeSmile for a reason. :)
+The opposite also works, of course:

+`UnityEngine.Object obj = asset;`

+Not the right type?
+Just cast it:

+`var levelData = (LevelData)asset;`

+The Asset instance provides you access to everything you might want to do with an asset.
+Save, copy, rename, delete, you name it.

+You also get an asset's Labels, GUID, FileId, path, .meta path and so on.
+It's right where you expect it.

 ### Get an asset's path